 Kindle Paperwhite vs Kobo Libra Colour (2026): The Honest E-Reader Choice

-Updated May 2026.
-Kindle Paperwhite still wins for most readers, but the Kobo Libra Colour rewards anyone who sideloads, listens to library audiobooks, or wants colour highlighting.
+Updated June 2026.
+Kindle Paperwhite still wins for most readers, but the Kobo Libra Colour rewards anyone who sideloads, borrows library e-books, or wants colour highlighting.
 Five real differences that decide which one's right for you.

 The cross-shop that comes up the most in e-reader buying threads: Kindle Paperwhite vs Kobo Libra Colour.
 Both are 7-inch front-lit e-readers in the $200–250 range.
 Both are excellent.
 The right answer depends on five differences that most reviews skip past in two sentences.